thiagoxavieraguilar/FastAPI-Crypto/README.md

    ```shell
    docker-compose up
    ```
 Please ensure that Docker and Docker Compose are installed and properly configured before running the above commands.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.

+2. Create a new branch for your feature or bug fix.

+3. Make your changes and commit them.

+4. Push your changes to your forked repository.

+5. Submit a pull request with a detailed description of your changes.

 ## License